-Today is the day that Charles Engel died (1811-June 2, 1900).
-His exact date of birth is apparently unknown, though it took place in Stadtgemeinde Bremen, in Bremen, Germany.
+Today is the birthday of Charles Engel (February 11, 1816-June 2, 1900). was born in Stadtgemeinde Bremen, in Bremen, Germany.
 He emigrated to Philadelphia when he was 29, in 1840, and began brewing there, first as Engel and Wolf’s, and later as Bergner & Engel’s.

-Here’s his story, from “100 Years of Brewing,” recounting his role in brewing some of the first lagers in Ameria:
+Here’s his story, from “100 Years of Brewing,” recounting his role in brewing some of the first lagers in America:

 His first partnership was with Charles Wolf, but after he retired, Gustavus Bergner joined the company and it became known as the Bergner and Engel Brewing Company.

 “100 Years of Brewing” also has an entry for the Bergner and Engel Brewing Company:

 And this similar account is by Pennsylvania beer historian Rich Wagner:

 Charles Wolf, a sugar refiner in the neighborhood, had an employee named George Manger, who was a brewer by trade.
 Manger obtained some of the yeast and began making larger batches in a brewery on New Street near Second.
 Around the same time, Charles Engel, also a brewer, emigrated and found work in Wolf’s refinery.
 In 1844 Engel and Wolf brewed their first batch of lager beer in the sugar pan and stored it in sugar hogsheads to be shared with their friends.